 7. In Europe, Portugal is one of the hottest countries, with some parts having almost 300 sunny days a year.

-8. Despite what you may believe, Portuguese is the official language of not only Portugal but also Brazil, Cape Verde, Angola, Guinea Bissau, Mozambique, Principe, Sao Tome, and Equatorial Guinea.
+8.> Despite what you may believe, Portuguese is the official language of not only Portugal but also Brazil, Cape Verde, Angola, Guinea Bissau, Mozambique, Principe, Sao Tome, and Equatorial Guinea.
+It is estimated that more than 236 million people worldwide are native Portuguese speakers.

-9. Portuguese holds the 6th rank in the list of most spoken languages in the world.
+9. As the official language of 9 countries, Portuguese holds the 6th rank in the list of most spoken languages in the world.

-10. The capital city of Portugal, Lisbon, is approximately 4 centuries older than Rome and is also known to be the second oldest European capital followed by Athens.
+10. Lisbon Portugal, the capital city is approximately 4 centuries older than Rome and is also known to be the second oldest European capital followed by Athens.

-11. The Portuguese Empire is famous as the first global empire for colonizing the eastern half of the New World, including Brazil, Africa, and Asia.
+11. The Portuguese Empire is famous as the first global empire in history for colonizing the eastern half of the New World, including Brazil, Africa, and Asia.
+The Empire lasted for almost six centuries and at one point ruled half of the new world.

 12. While slavery is a prominent part of Portuguese history, Portugal is also known to be the first colonial country to abolish slavery, back in 1819.

-13. Portuguese people are well known for their qualities of exploration.
+13. Next up on this list of facts: Portuguese people are well known for their qualities of exploration.
 They helped in discovering parts of America, Africa, and Asia.

 14. Vasco da Gama, a well-known Portuguese explorer, is considered to be the first European to travel to India by sea.

-15. Speaking of Vasco da Gama, he has a bridge named after him in Lisbon which just happens to be the longest bridge in the whole of Europe for having a total length of around 17.2 kilometers.
+15. Speaking of da Gama, the Vasco da Gama bridge in Lisbon, Portugal's capital is named after him.
+It just happens to be the longest bridge in Europe with a total length of around 17.2 kilometers.

-17. Another one of those Portugal trivia is that Portugal is one of the founding members of NATO.
+17. Next up on the list of facts about Portugal: did you know that Portugal is one of the founding members of NATO?

 18. Portugal is also known to be a founding member of Eurozone.